pivotal/docs-platform-automation/docs/index.md

 In this introduction, we'll provide a high-level overview of Platform Automation.
 To dive-deeper, check out the references section.

+See the [Getting Started][getting-started] section for instructions on how to start using Platform Automation.

 ## About

 * Uses [om][om],